lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 readers get the same data item.

-Variations of this problem exists depending on whether there are more than one consumer/producer, or whether the data structure siting between them is size-bounded or not.
-Unless stated otherwise, the solutions discussed here are suited for multi consumer and multi reader settings.
+Variations of this problem exists depending on whether there are more than one consumer/producer, or whether the data structure sitting between them is size-bounded or not.
+The solutions discussed here are suited for multi consumer and multi reader settings.
 Initially the solutions will assume an unbounded data structure, to then present a solution for a bounded one.

 But before we work on the solution for this problem we must introduce _fibers_, which are the basic building block of cats-effect concurrency.